unsweetened applesauce

 • Pint or Quart Jars– I don’t usually buy these from Amazon because they are a lot more expensive so look for them at Walmart, Farm and Fleet, Menards, etc.

-• Lids and Rings for jars- It is recommended that you use new lids every time you can something new to make sure you get a proper seal.
+• Lids and Rings for jars- You should use new lids every time you can something new to ensure you get a proper seal.

 • Sauce Make/Food Mill: I LOVE this for applesauce, tomato sauce, jellies, and other purees